Classes of Baire spaces defined by topological games: Definitions and notation

 Let $M\subset X$.
 If $M$ is the union of a countable number of nowhere dense sets, then $M$ is called a \term{meager} set\et(meager set).
 Nonmeager sets are called \term{sets of the second Baire category}.
 A subset of $M$ is said to be \term{residual}, or \term{comeager}, if $X\setminus M$ is a meager set.

-A space $X$ is called \term{a space of the first Baire category}, or \term{meager spaces}, if it contains a set of the first category $X$.
+A space $X$ is called \term{a space of the first Baire category}, or a \term{meager spaces}, if the set $X$ is of the first Baire category in the space $X$.
 A space $X$ is called \term{a space of the second Baire category}, or \term{nonmeager spaces}, if $X$ is not a meager space.
 A space in which every residual set is dense is called a \term{Baire space}.
 A space is nonmeager if and only if some open subspace is a Baire space.

-A family $\nu$ of nonempty subsets of $X$ is called a \term{$\pi$-net} if for any open nonempty $U\subset X$ there exists an $M\in\nu$, such that $M\subset U$.
+A family $\nu$ of nonempty subsets of $X$ is called a \term{$\pi$-net} if for any open nonempty $U\subset X$ there exists an $M\in\nu$ such that $M\subset U$.

 A $\pi$-network consisting of open sets is called a \term{$\pi$-base}.